abahlmann/food-truck-finder/README.md

-# food-truck-finder
+# Foodtruck-Weather
-This application uses a food truck scheduling API and a weather API to display food truck schedules and weather for a given set of coordinates.
+First group project, will show weather with the location of food truck

+all of the location are baised aroudnd the City of Boston